 Oscar Hickman

-Hey!
-I’m Oscar Hickman — a cosmology researcher applying machine learning to understand the large-scale structure of the Universe.
+I’m Oscar Hickman, a cosmology researcher at Durham University working on machine learning to understand how the universe is structured on the largest scales.

 If you’re working on ML for cosmology, simulation-based inference, or differentiable physics and want to chat/collaborate, feel free to reach out: